risc0/risc0/risc0/zkvm/README.md

 you're new to the RISC Zero zkVM.
 These include:

 * Our [Hello World](https://github.com/risc0/risc0/tree/main/examples/hello-world) demo -- a minimal zkVM application that works out-of-the-box.
-* Our [zkVM Tutorial](https://github.com/risc0/risc0/tree/main/examples/hello-world/tutorial.md), which walks you through writing your first zkVM project.
+* Our [zkVM Tutorial](https://github.com/risc0/risc0/blob/v0.19.0/examples/hello-world/tutorial.md), which walks you through writing your first zkVM project.
 * The [`cargo risczero` tool](https://crates.io/crates/cargo-risczero).
 It
-includes a `new` command which generates code for building and launching a zkVM guest and guidance on where projects most commonly modify host and guest code.
+includes a `new` command which generates code for building and launching a zkVM guest and a guidance on the most common locations for modifying host and guest code in a project.
 * The [examples
 folder](https://github.com/risc0/risc0/tree/main/examples), which contains
 various examples using our zkVM.